·

 Not realising that the animal’s skin featured natural folds or wrinkles, the Horniman Walrus was overstuffed by the taxidermists.
 His skin is curiously dimple-free.

 This has only helped to increase his popularity.
-People journey to the museum just to see the Walrus and and he even tweets from his own twitter account.
+People journey to the museum just to see the Walrus and and he even tweets from his own Twitter account (or I guess we are calling it ‘X’ now?).

 If you’re looking for places to visit in South East London and are strapped for time, you should at least take a trip out to Greenwich.